 By default Recuva performs a file system scan to discover deleted files.
-In most cases this means that Recuva will scan for FAT directory entries.
+In the case of a memory card this means that Recuva will scan for FAT directory entries.
 Using the directory entry Recuva can determine the filename, the size and the start cluster for the file.
-To recover the file it creates a new file, it jumps to the start cluster, and will copy the number of bytes as indicated by file size to the new file.
+To recover the file it creates a new file, jumps to the start cluster, and will copy the number of bytes as indicated by file size to the new file.
 Apart from a simple check for a JPEG ‘magic number’ it has no way of determining whether the copied data is actually a valid JPEG file.

 You can enable Deep Scan using both the wizard and the advanced scan.